edwinlzs/chainflow-docs/src/content/docs/guides/03-chainflows.md

 ## The Chainflow

-A chainflow is where you define a series of endpoints to be called and also run those calls.
+A chainflow is where you define and run a series of endpoint calls.

 Create a new chainflow with the `chainflow` function.
 Add endpoint calls to a chainflow by passing in endpoints to the `call` method (note that this does _not_ make the actual endpoint request yet, it only adds the endpoint call to the chainflow's queue).
 Finally, the `run` method will *actually* execute the series of endpoint calls in the order you defined.